superkabuki/FFmpeg-SCTE35patch/README.md

 ---

  To make sure we are all on the same page, [This repo](https://github.com/superkabuki/FFmpeg_SCTE35) has the ffmpeg source with the patch applied.
-I just sync'ed it up about an hour ago. (_Sunday, February 09 2025 11:25pm UTC_)
+I just sync'ed it up about an hour ago. (_Monday, February 10 2025 5:25pm GMT_)
+# FFmpeg with the SuperKabuki SCTE-35 patch applied.

 ## ...why?
-If you work with SCTE-35 and you use ffmpeg,<br> having the SCTE-35 stream type 0x86 changed to bin data 0x06, makess life hard.<br> <br>
+If you work with SCTE-35 and you use ffmpeg,<br> having the SCTE-35 stream type 0x86 changed to bin data 0x06, makes your life hard.
-After reading the mpegts.c mpegtsenc.c files in FFmpeg,<br>
-I realized that I could fix the 0x86 to 0x06 issue with just a few lines of code.<br> By few, I mean nine, and I think one or two lines may be redundant.<br>

 <br>

-## How does it work?
+## What does it do?

-* The patch is only nine lines of code, it allows you copy a SCTE-35 stream over as SCTE-35, when you're encoding with ffmpeg.
+* The patch  allows you copy a SCTE-35 stream over as SCTE-35, when you're encoding with ffmpeg.
 * The patch also adds the SCTE-35 Descriptor __(CUEI / 0x49455543)__ , just to be fancy.
 * Everything else works just like unpatched ffmpeg.
 ---